nsg-ethz/NetPowerBench/traffic_gen/README.md

 ### traffic.yml

-This file contains the traffic configurations that will be tested in case of a snake-test.
+This file contains the interface names of the workstation that are connected to the DUT and the traffic configurations that will be tested in case of a snake-test.
 There will be a measurement for each packet size combined with each bandwidth, unless the bandwidth exceeds the maximum bandwidth listed.
 The reason for this is that for small packet sizes, the generator might not be able to reach the fastest bandwidth if the packets are too small.

 This file needs to be set by the user before a snake-test.
 There is a template provided.